mi-hol/docs/docs/Scripting-Language.md

   `ssize` = optional max string size (default=19, max=255)
   define and init variables here, must be the first section, no other code allowed
   `p:vname`
   specifies permanent variables.
-The number of permanent variables is limited by Tasmota rules space (50 bytes) - numeric variables are 4 bytes; string variables are one byte longer than the length of string.  p vars are stored sequentially in the order of defintion. therefore when specifing permanent variables, add newly defined ones always at the end of already defined p vars. otherwise variables are mixed up and string variables may even be destroyed.
+The number of permanent variables is limited by Tasmota rules space (50 bytes) - numeric variables are 4 bytes; string variables are one byte longer than the length of string.  p vars are stored sequentially in the order of defintion.
+  Therefore when specifing permanent variables, add newly defined ones always at the end of already defined p vars!
+Otherwise variables are mixed up and string variables may even be destroyed.
   `t:vname`
   specifies countdown timers, if >0 they are decremented in seconds until zero is reached. see example below
   `i:vname`
   specifies auto increment counters if =0 (in seconds)
   `g:vname`
-  specifies global variable which is linked to all global variables with the same definition on all devices in the homenet. when a variable is updated in one device it is instantly updated in all other devices. if a section >G exists it is executed when a variable is updated from another device (this is done via UDP-multicast, so not always reliable) the global variable receiver may be reset by cmd `gvr`
+  specifies global variable which is linked to all global variables with the same definition on all devices in the homenet.
+  When a variable is updated in one device it is instantly updated in all other devices.
+If a section >G exists it is executed when a variable is updated from another device.
+  This is done via UDP-multicast, so not always reliable!.
+The global variable receiver may be reset by cmd `gvr`.
   `I:vname`
   specifies an integer 32 bit variable instead of float. (limited support) integer constants must be preceeded by '#'
   `m:vname`